Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Results

 In Fig.~\ref{fig:beta_lim_WL} we plot the reconstruction of $\beta(z)$ at 95\% C.L. for the various datasets we have employed.
 We see that when considering only the weak lensing probe, $\beta(z)$ is once again less constrained at low redshifts.
 However, when Planck+ACT1800+SPT+BSC data is included, constraints are tightened significantly (going from CS to the Planck+ACT1800+SPT+BSC+CS dataset).
 Moreover, comparing between CDE models, we see that although constraints become much weaker going from a constant to a tomographic coupling model in the case of cosmic shear, constraints on $\beta$ remain very similar for GC and 3x2pt.
 Remarkably, GC and 3x2pt exhibit comparable, or even stronger, constraining power compared to CMB probes.
+Hence weak lensing and galaxy clustering are powerful tools to constrain coupled dark energy models, as they are sensitive to large-scale structure formation during late times and give considerable constraints on coupling at higher redshifts.

 In Fig.~\ref{fig:horiz_bestfit_WL} we plot the mean and $68\%$ C.L. of the full set of cosmological parameters for each dataset, comparing them to the results obtained assuming $\Lambda$CDM.
 We see that in the case of a combined CMB and cosmic shear dataset, the bulk of the statistical power comes from Planck data: the mean value of each parameter is now more in agreement with $\textit{Planck}$ fiducial cosmology.
-Moreover, with a CDE model, the tension between the measurement of the $S_8$ parameter from CMB and weak lensing is eased: for $\Lambda$CDM, $S_8=0.764^{+0.017}_{-0.014}$ with the 3x2pt probe, and $S_8=0.834\pm0.016$ with the Planck dataset, which is a $\sim 3.1\sigma$ tension, while in a constant coupling model, $S_8=0.775\pm0.018$ using 3x2pt and $S_8 = 0.829^{+0.023}_{-0.026}$ with Planck, thus reducing this tension to $\sim 1.8\sigma$.
+Moreover, with a CDE model, the tension between the measurement of the $S_8$ parameter from CMB and weak lensing is eased: for $\Lambda$CDM, $S_8=0.764^{+0.017}_{-0.014}$ with the 3x2pt probe, and $S_8=0.834\pm0.016$ with the Planck dataset, which is a ${\sim} 3.1\sigma$ tension.
+In a constant coupling model, $S_8=0.775\pm0.018$ using 3x2pt and $S_8 = 0.829^{+0.023}_{-0.026}$ with Planck, thus reducing this tension to ${\sim} 1.8\sigma$.
+The decrease of the tension is due to the increase of $S_8$ obtained from the 3x2pt dataset and also to the increase of the uncertainties.
+Both effects are induced by the coupling.
+On the other hand, the values for the other parameters remain within $1\sigma$ agreement: for example, in a constant coupling case, $\omega_\mathrm{cdm}=0.119\pm 0.002$ and $\sigma_8=0.822^{+0.013}_{-0.015}$ for the Planck dataset, while $\omega_\mathrm{cdm}=0.120^{+0.007}_{-0.006}$ and $\sigma_8=0.795^{+0.020}_{-0.015}$ for the 3x2pt dataset.
+However, we note that these calculations are only estimates as they assume Gaussian posterior distributions for the cosmological parameters.